Barbarian (2022 film): Home media

+Barbarian was released in the United States for digital download and streaming on HBO Max on October 25, 2022.
+The film became available on Star+ in Latin America and on Disney+ via the Star content hub in other international territories on October 26, 2022.
+In the United Kingdom, it was released on Disney+ as part of the Star hub on December 14, 2022.
+An album featuring Anna Drubich's score for the film was released by Hollywood Records on December 9, 2022.
+The film's distributor, 20th Century Studios, declined to release the film on physical home media after its theatrical release despite lobbying by director Zach Cregger.
+On June 25, 2026, 20th Century Studios announced that the film would receive its first physical release on August 11, 2026, as a limited-edition 4K Ultra HD and Blu-ray SteelBook.
+The release includes an audio commentary by Cregger and producer Roy Lee, a featurette titled "Behind Barbarian", and deleted scenes.

+The streaming aggregator Reelgood, which tracks real-time data from 5 million U.S. users for original and acquired content across SVOD and AVOD services, reported that Barbarian was the fifth-most-watched program across all platforms during the week of October 26, 2022.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that it was the most-streamed film in the U.S. during the week ending October 30.
+It subsequently ranked sixth during the week ending November 13.
+JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, announced that Barbarian was the second most streamed film in the U.S. between October 31 and November 6.
+Barbarian was the eighth most-streamed horror film in Canada during the Halloween period between October 1, 2022, and October 13, 2025, according to JustWatch.

 Reception

 Box office

-Barbarian grossed $40.8 million in the United States and Canada, and $4.5 million in other territories, for a worldwide total of $45.4 million, against a production budget of $4.5 million.
+Barbarian grossed $40.8 million in the United States and Canada, and $5.3 million in other territories, for a worldwide total of $46.2 million, against a production budget of $4.5 million.

 In the United States and Canada, Barbarian was released alongside Brahmāstra: Part One – Shiva and Lifemark, and made $3.9 million from 2,340 theaters on its first day, including $850,000 from Thursday night previews.
 It went on to debut to $10 million, topping the box office; 59% of the audience was male, with 74% being between 18 and 34.
 The film made $6.3 million in its second weekend, finishing behind newcomer The Woman King.
 Deadline Hollywood called the 40% week-to-week drop "pretty spectacular", noting that horror films typically see a 65% decline in their sophomore frames.
 The film was added to 550 theaters in its third weekend and made $4.8 million, finishing fourth at the box office.

-Streaming viewership

-According to the streaming aggregator Reelgood, Barbarian was the fifth-most-watched program across all platforms during the week of October 26, 2022.
-According to Whip Media, Barbarian was the most streamed film across all platforms in the United States during the week ending October 30, and the sixth during the week ending November 13.
-According to the streaming aggregator JustWatch, Barbarian was the second most streamed film across all platforms in the United States during the week of October 31 to November 6, 2022.